Compare Boilers vs. Water Heaters and Buy the Best Type

 Benefits & considerations

 All of us are looking to reduce energy costs, specifically for heating and air conditioning, because the two together account for over 50% of the power costs in the average home.
+When considering options for reducing these costs, the comparison of boilers vs. water heaters becomes relevant, especially since these systems play a crucial role in energy consumption.

 Of course, usage is seasonal and will depend on a number of factors like location, home size, levels of insulation, and type of energy used.
 A further 27% is consumed by only three things – water heating, lighting, and refrigeration, all used throughout the year, everywhere.